-There are two cards with no annual fee that earn Hilton Hhonors points directly: this American Express card and the Citi Hilton HHonors Visa Signature.
-The American Express version earns points more quickly, with 7x points at Hilton properties versus 6x for the Citi HHonors Visa, and 5x points at U.S. restaurants, supermarkets, and gas stations versus 3x for the Citi HHonors Visa.
-You also get 3x points on everything else versus just 2x with the Citi HHonors Visa.
+This is the only card available to new applicants with no annual fee that earns Hilton Honors points directly.
+The Citi Hilton Honors Visa Signature has no annual fee, but is no longer available to new applicants.
+The American Express version earns points more quickly, with 7x points at Hilton properties versus 6x for the Citi Honors Visa, and 5x points at U.S. restaurants, supermarkets, and gas stations versus 3x for the Citi Honors Visa.
+You also get 3x points on everything else versus just 2x with the Citi Honors Visa.

 Foreign transaction fees.

 If you use this card while you travel abroad, you’ll get hit with 2.7% fees on your purchases.

 Hilton points aren’t the most valuable around, as it takes a lot of points just to get a free night at most hotels.
 Think 40,000 points or more for a decent hotel.
 They make up for it by making the points really easy to earn, but if you’re simply trying to earn points for hotel nights via your card spending, other cards like the Chase Hyatt Visa and Starwood American Express could earn you free nights at nice hotels more quickly.

 If you’re just dipping your toes in the water and don’t want to pay an annual fee, it’s hard to go wrong with this card for earning Hilton Honors points.
 It earns more points from your everyday spending than the other no annual fee alternative, the Citi Hilton Honors Visa Signature, which is no longer available for new applicants.

 That’s because Amex isn’t accepted quite as widely as Visa, so they are more generous with points to help make up for that.

 Are you better off paying an annual fee?